cdfoundation/sig-software-supply-chain/docs/roadmap.md

 ## Charter

-The Software Supply Chain SIG aims to study different aspects of CI/CD systems, securing it to prevent bad actors from exploiting these systems and the products produced and deployed by them for malicious intentions.
+The Software Supply Chain SIG aims to study different aspects of CI/CD systems and share best practices for CI/CD with a focus on securing it to prevent bad actors from exploiting these systems and the products produced and deployed by them for malicious intentions.

 Please see the SIG charter from [this link](https://github.com/cdfoundation/sig-software-supply-chain/blob/main/README.md).